ORCID/ORCID-Source/orcid-integration-test/README.md

 * Setup the test data:

 	* Go to the main menu and select *Run* → *Run Configurations*
+	* Go to JUnit section (Treeview)
-	* Click on the New button
+	* Right Click, select New option
+    * In the Test tab, select Run a single test option
     * Select 'Browse' and choose the orcid-integration-test project
-    * Enter org.orcid.integration.whitebox.SetUpClientsAndUsers as the test class
+    * Type org.orcid.integration.whitebox.SetUpClientsAndUsers as the test class
     * Select Junit 4 as the test runner
-    * Go to the Arguments tab and enter the following in VM arguments, but *change the values to users and clients that exist in your database*.
+    * Go to the Arguments tab and enter the following in VM arguments.
       * "-Xmx2g"
       * "-Dorg.orcid.config.file=classpath:staging-persistence.properties"
-  	* Click the run button
+  	* Click Apply and Run buttons

 This should setup the default test data and then run a test that verifies the data was actually persisted in the database.
 If this process succeed, you can now run the blackbox test as follow:

+* Add the following modules to Tomcat (Tomcat should be stopped before adding it):
+	* orcid-api-web
+	* orcid-internal-api
+	* orcid-pub-web
+	* orcid-scheduler-web
+	* orcid-solr-web
+	* orcid-web

+* Start Tomcat and wait for it to be up.

 * Run the tests: